Austin Hatch

 Thomas’s training began at Florence’s Pine Forest Karate under Sensei Dan Gobillot, first in iaido, and later in karate.
 Promoted to sho-dan in December of 2024, Thomas transitioned to the Holyoke dojo in 2025.

 His approach to instruction is detailed and clear, with a knack for making the complicated simple.
-An enthusiast for all kinds of karate, Thomas finds inspiration and insight in the applications of Goju-Ryu and Shotokan taught by instructors around the world.
+An enthusiast for all kinds of karate, Thomas finds inspiration and insight in the applications of Kyokushin, Goju-Ryu, and Shotokan taught by instructors around the world.
 He is a voracious learner, and by extension a generous instructor.

 Classes with Thomas include a unique balance of conditioning and fine-tuning and 1:1 instruction.
 His focus on core principles of particular movements or exercises fosters a rapid development of understanding in embodied ways.